 South of France French Riviera

 The South of France is the perfect autumn destination for those who cling to that last glimmer of summer.
 Until late October it is possible to enjoy warm sunny days, even swimming on the Riviera.

 The summer crowds are long gone so you can enjoy the beaches, get a table at the good restaurants and visit popular attractions with ease.

 The days are warm and evenings cool but the shorter days of winter have not quite arrived in the South of France in autumn.
 The colours of fall may come late, but there is plenty to celebrate in the region beyond the beaches with wine harvests, and of course, indulging in the mushroom and chestnut season.

 Autumn in the South of France is for indulging, exploring and long alfresco lunches in the sun.

-The heavily wooded valley’s of Transylvania are often associated with the dark foreboding tales of creepy castles and mythological counts.
+The heavily wooded valley’s of Transylvania is often associated with dark foreboding tales of creepy castles and mythological counts.
 A place of dark magic where the sun never quite shines.

 In stark contrast, the real Transylvania is a fairytale destination with unspoilt medieval landscapes of rolling hills, meadows of wildflowers, and ancient oak forests.